Designing the Future of Health: Blue Shield of California Foundation’s Strategic Foresight

-We spoke with Rachel Wick, Senior Program Officer at the Foundation, to discuss what prompted the foundation to adopt the tools of foresight and the steps they are taking to create a more equitable tomorrow.
+We spoke with Rachel Wick, Senior Program Officer, to discuss what prompted the Foundation to adopt the tools of foresight and the steps they are taking to create a more equitable tomorrow.

 Q: What drove the Blue Shield of California Foundation to adopt a future-focused approach?